s-tian/CUTE/datasheet.md

 # Datasheet for dataset "Common paired objects Under differenT Extrinsics"
-## Accompanying Platonic Distance: Intrinsic Object-Centric Image Similarity
+## Accompanying Are These the Same Apple?
+Comparing Images Based on Object Intrinsics

 Questions from the [Datasheets for Datasets](https://arxiv.org/abs/1803.09010) paper, v7.